2016rshah/blog/posts/12-books-12-months-2022.md

 Okay so this was a big one for me.
 You may remember in June and July of 2017 I read another book by this author.
 That book had been a double biography translated from the author's original Spanish into French, and I had found it on a hostel bookshelf while traveling in Spain with my sister.
 It remains, to this day, the book that I am the most proud of having read.
 It was so big and so intimidating and in such a foreign language.
 But when I finished it, I felt like I had accomplished something.
 I had proved to myself that I could slowly but surely make my way through any piece of reading, and I had learned a lot of French along the way!
 That book is the reason I'm still conversational in French seven years after learning it in high school.
 At the time, though, I had already had my eyes on learning Spanish next, and I regretted reading a *translation* of this author's work.

 So imagine my surprise when I found this book!
 It's a soap opera in the author's original Spanish that I found on a hostel bookshelf while traveling in Costa Rica to learn Spanish!
 I was now much more confident in my ability to read a book like this, and it had much more simple concepts to grasp because it was so heavily plot-driven.
-Reading it definitely jet started my Spanish skills, but i still have a long way to go.
+Reading it definitely jet started my Spanish skills, but I still have a long way to go.
 I'm looking forward to the journey!

 Finally, a word on the book.
 It was hilarious.
 It follows two Peruvian lovers -- la niña mala (the bad girl), and el niño bueno (the good boy) -- over the course of their entire lives and across three continents.
 Without giving away too many spoilers, they find themselves in a repeated pattern where she will marry a rich man, they will have a secret affair, she will abandon both men to disappear to a foreign land, and in the beginning of the next chapter they will find themselves in the same city for the process to repeat.